 - 2 million THB capital register/ work permit

-- Social security payment for Thai employee (4 Thai national employee per 1 foreigner employee)
+- Social security payment for Thai employee (4 Thai national employees per 1 foreigner employee)

 - List of employee’s names, with a copy of their ID and work permit (if foreigner)